gomez-fernando/docker-environnement-symfony-5/README.md

-# Create an environnement ready to run Symfony applications
+# Create a ready to run Symfony applications environnement

 ## In the vhosts/vhosts.conf file change 'project' for your application's name